How to clear Mac clipboard (More ways than you might think)

 Alternatively, you can restart your Mac by going to the Apple menu in the upper left corner and clicking Restart.
 This will delete clipboard content completely.

-With Unclutter, you can keep track of everything you copy to your Mac’s clipboard.
-Best of all, even if you restart your system, you’ll still have the history of your clips.
+With Unclutter, you can keep track of everything you copy to your Mac’s clipboard, plus copy multiple items and then paste each of them multiple times.
+And best of all, even if you restart your system, you’ll still have the history of your clips.

 Clear clipboard history on iOS